TerminalAddict/ta.com-website/_posts/2018-11-06-Comments-on-blogs-vs-Social-Media.md

 Then, the whole world needs to shift their ideas of how to interact with other people online.

-Facebook is dying, like actually .. less and less people use it.
+Facebook is dying, like actually .. fewer and fewer people use it.
 They're sick of the advertising, the "share this if you agree" bollocks, the whole thing has just turned into a mess.
-Photo sharing like instagram has got big (instagram is owned by facebook, so they're probably selling your details like they always have) but it no good for text blogging; Should we go back to the old fashioned days of visiting people. :)
+Photo sharing like instagram has become popular (instagram is owned by facebook, so they're probably selling your details like they always have) but it is no good for text blogging; Should we go back to the old fashioned days of visiting people. :)

 ### Call in for a cuppa
 Back in the bad old days, you used to call in to see your friends, share a cup of coffee, catch up, then do it all again in two weeks.

 Do we go back to that idea?
-"I'll just call into to TerminalAddict.com and have a cuppa" :)
+"I'll just call into TerminalAddict.com and have a cuppa" :)
 Sounds ridiculous, but maybe that's just what's needed ?
 Who knows?

 I'd love to hear your thoughts .. leave a comment :D